 As you'll know, routine vet visits are crucial for checking your pet's overall health and wellbeing.
 Depending on the age of your dog, they usually happen once or twice a year.
-It's always important to attend these appointments, but there are some quick and easy checks that you can do at home between these visits.
+However as these appointment aren’t currently taking place, there are some quick and easy checks that you can do at home between these visits.
 These home checks can play an important role in detecting a condition before you've seen your vet, leading to an earlier diagnosis and treatment.

 Checking your dog's teeth and mouth involves a lot more than just taking a quick glance at a few front teeth.
 You need to (carefully!) lift the lips and look at the side and back teeth.
 Gum recession is the main concern regarding canine dental health.
 When the tartare and plaque accumulates at the top of the crown of the tooth, it starts pushing the gum line back.
 If this gum line is ‘broken’, it cannot be reversed.
 Once the gum recedes, it loses grip on the tooth and that tooth will eventually be lost.
 If possible, it's also important to open your dog's mouth and look for any lumps, as these often get missed by just looking at the front teeth.
 Remember that it’s important to book in a dental check with your vet at least once a year to ensure dental cover.